 Language orientation module

 Students attend French grammar classes Monday through Friday at the École Étoile French language institute.
-These courses meet three hours a day for approximately two weeks in the fall and two hours a day for approximately four weeks in the spring.
+Courses meet three hours a day for approximately two weeks in the fall and two hours a day for approximately four weeks in the spring.
 Students also participate in language workshops in the afternoons.

 Language coursework taken during this portion of the program will be transcribed as a separate term, and the credits earned for this language orientation will not be counted in the credit hour limits for the semester.
 Coursework is taught in French and worth three credits.